jaydeepw/accent-assignment-01/README.md

 ### Technical recommendations
 - Albums list should be paginated
-- Using WorkManager for asynchronous data syncing
+- Implementing Sync operations using WorkManager

 ### UX recommendations
 - Using live data to bind the DB to the UI.
 Changing data in the DB will update the UI seamlessly